ikuhamada/state-doc/Examples/index.rst

 	This page is under construction

 In this section how to run the STATE examples is described.

-Download example files from `github <https://github.com/ikuhamada/state-examples>`_ and place them in an appropriate place, say, ``${HOME}/STATE``
-See below for the example used in the Computational Materials Densing workshop
+See below for the example used in the Computational Materials Densing (CMD) workshop

 .. toctree::
    :maxdepth: 1

    CMD/index.rst

+First, download example files from `github <https://github.com/ikuhamada/state-examples>`_ and place them in an appropriate place, say, ``${HOME}/STATE``.

 Silicon
 =======